jimbob-1/rsyslog-webui/README.md

 ## Docker Setup

-A Docker setup is provided for development purposes:
+A basic Docker setup is provided for development:

 ```bash
 docker-compose up -d